checkly/docs.checklyhq.com/site/content/docs/cli/constructs.md

 - `localSetupScript`: Any JS/TS code as a string to run before each API Check in this group.
 - `localTearDownScript`: Any JS/TS code as a string to run after each API Check in this group.
 - `apiCheckDefaults`: A set of defaults for API Checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.
-- `browserCheckDefaults`: A set of defaults for API Checks.
+- `browserCheckDefaults`: A set of defaults for Browser Checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.

 ## `AlertChannel`